goodfella47/ESP32-weather-station/README.md

 ### Slave
-The slave recieves the the sensory data from the master and displays it on a nokia 5110 screen.
+The slave recieves the the sensory data from the master and displays it on a nokia 5110 screen.<br>
 ![Slave image](/images/slave.jpg)